spdk/spdk.github.io/_posts/2016-03-03-not-your-mothers-spdk.markdown

 ---
 layout: post
-title: "Not Your Mother's SPDK"
+title: "Not Your Mother's Storage"
-date: 2016-03-03 13:00:00 -0700
+date: 2016-04-13 13:00:00 -0700
 category: update
 author: Jonathan Stern
-img: SPDK_text.png
+img: SPDK_text_2.png
 ---

-Introduction
+Why SPDK?
+Why now?
 ------------

 Solid-state storage media is in the process of taking over the data center.
 Current-generation flash storage enjoys significant advantages in performance, power consumption, and rack density over rotational media.
 These advantages will continue to grow as next-generation media enter the marketplace.

 Customers integrating solid-state media, such as the [Intel® Data Center SSDs](http://www.intel.com/content/www/us/en/solid-state-drives/data-center-family.html) like the P3700 Series, may also face a major challenge: because both the throughput and latency performance are so much better than that of a spinning disk, their storage software now consumes a larger percentage of the total transaction time.
 In other words, the performance and efficiency of the storage software stack is increasingly critical to the overall storage system.
 With upcoming [Intel® Optane® SSDs](http://www.intel.com/content/www/us/en/architecture-and-technology/non-volatile-memory.html), hardware performance risks outstripping the software architectures that use it.
 In coming years the storage media landscape will continue evolving at an incredible pace.

-To help storage OEMs and ISVs address this challenge, Intel has created a set of drivers and components, calling the effort the Storage Performance Development Kit (SPDK).
-The goal of SPDK is to highlight the outstanding efficiency and performance enabled by using Intel’s processing and storage technologies together.
-By running software designed from the silicon up, SPDK has demonstrated that millions of I/Os per second are easily attainable using a few processor cores and a few NVMe drives -- no additional offload hardware needed.
+To help storage OEMs and ISVs address this challenge, Intel has created a growing set of drivers and components, calling the effort the Storage Performance Development Kit (SPDK).
+The goal of SPDK is to work in an open-source, community-oriented framework to create software components that maximize the outstanding efficiency and performance of Intel’s processing and storage technologies.
+SPDK has demonstrated that millions of I/Os per second are easily attainable using a few processor cores and a few NVMe drives -- no additional offload hardware needed.
 Intel has open sourced the user mode NVMe driver and Intel® I/O Acceleration Technology (I/OAT) DMA engine (codenamed Crystal Beach DMA) to the community under permissive BSD license.
 The code is available directly through [the SPDK github page](http://github.com/spdk/spdk), with other elements of the development kit slated to be open sourced throughout 2016.
-A few additional components used to develop and validate SPDK will remain under Intel license.
+A few additional components used to initially develop and validate SPDK will remain under Intel license.

-Software Architecture Overview
+What is SPDK?
 -------------------------------

 The extremely high performance is achieved using two key techniques: SPDK runs everything in user space and in polled-mode.
 Let’s take a closer look at these two software engineering terms.